liuluddex/liuluddex.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctor of Control Science and Engineering
+role: Student of Control Science and Engineering

 # Organizations/Affiliations to show in About widget
 organizations: